flhofer/docker_tutorial/#1_Container/README.md

 Now try typing `localhost` in a browser window.

 If we want to access files on our computer or share them between containers, we need volumes.
-A use case could be the web pages of apache, which we want to change from outside, or the program `calc.py` as we don't want to copy it in the image and recompile all the code the time.
+A use case could be Apache web pages, which we want to change from outside, or the program `calc.py`, since we do not want to copy it into the image and rebuild every time.

-A mount point to a volume can be set, for example, in a docker file with `VOLUME`.
+A mount point to a volume can be set, for example, in a Dockerfile with `VOLUME`.
 On Unix/Linux systems, this creates a folder in the file system reflecting the container.
-If we create a volume `/myvolume`, you will have this resource in the container and in your host.
-Unfortunately, Windows uses virtualization, and this doesn't work right out of the box.
+If we create a volume `/myvolume`, you will have this resource in the container and on your host.
+Unfortunately, Windows uses virtualization, and this does not work right out of the box.

 Another way is to use binding.
 Let's say we would like to use the file we have on disk for the calculator to reflect changes when we add new features.